NishantBarik/NishantBarik/README.md

 - 👋 Hi, I’m @NishantBarik
 - 👀 I’m interested in data analysis, visualization, and uncovering insights from data.
-- 🌱 I’m currently learning Python, SQL, and data visualization tools like Power BI.
+- 🌱 I’m proficient in Python, SQL, and data visualization tools like Power BI.
 - 💞️ I’m looking to collaborate on data-driven projects and open-source analytics tools.
 - 📫 How to reach me: [LinkedIn](https://www.linkedin.com/in/nishantbarik) | [Email](mailto:bariknishant10@gmail.com)
 - 😄 Pronouns: He/Him